pscholl/grtool/doc/tutorial.md

      score[s] - calculate classifcation score for prediction extract[e] - extract features from a data sequence preprocess[pp] - preprocess data sequence
+     postprocess[pop] - postprocess label streams
      plot[p] - python based stream plotter
+     segment[sg] - segments a list of samples into multiple timeseries pack[pa] - pack multiple streams into an .mkv file (using ffmpeg) unpack[u] - unpack first audio and subtitle stream from .mkv file (using ffmpeg)

  Executing for example 'grt help score', will retrieve documentation about the score sub-command.
 You can also use this command to execute any other command and get its usage documentation.